Artist Credit: Kenta Miyakawa

 The Professional Competition contains two Sections: The Rendering Section and The Observational Section.

-The Rendering Section focuses on subject matter that is unbuilt.
-Subject matter may be proposed buildings and environments, self-commissioned works, or imaginary scenarios.
-Any two-dimensional medium may be used, including AI-assisted work.
 Illustrations may fall under the Formal Category (finished images such as formal renderings and presentation illustrations) or the Informal Category (sketches and gestural images).

 Also included in the Rendering Section is a special Thematic Category that is redefined every year.
 This year’s theme is “ARTificial Intelligence.”
-(For details, see above.)
-Submissions in this Category will be judged according to artistic skill, architectural relevance, originality, impact, and responsiveness to the theme, regardless of artistic medium: traditional, digital, AI, or other.

-The Observational Section includes field sketches, plein air drawings, and depictions of architectural subjects that are wholly existent at the time the work is executed.
+The Observational Section includes field sketches, plein-air drawings, and depictions of architectural subjects that are wholly existent at the time the work is executed.

 The Student Competition